pombase/allele_qc/readme.md

 ## Getting the data

-Next, we need to download the data from PomBase, for that run (this script uses curl, so if using windows you might have to adapt):
+To download the data from PomBase, run:

 ```
 bash get_data.sh
 ```
 > **NOTE**: This calls a python script, so remember to also run `poetry shell` before this script.
+The script uses curl, so if using windows you might have to adapt

 This creates the folder `data` and:

 * Downloads alleles from PomBase to `data/alleles.tsv` (columns are self-explaining).
 * Downloads `.contig` files from latest PomBase release.
+* Downloads the `fasta` sequence files from the latest PomBase release.
 * Creates a "genome dictionary" (see `load_genome.py`) and stores it in the file `data/genome.pickle`.

 ## Allele syntax